vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/The Weight of Our Hearts.md

 #Case Danny's Case, Anubis, Itzpapalotl

 # Background
 Izzy doesn't know what came first: her hunger for flesh or her awakening.
 Ever since the day she carved into the man that invaded her apartment, she was never the same.
-During the day, she would save lives in the hospital where she attends as a surgeon.
+During the day, she would save lives in Dominican Hospital as a surgeon.
 During the night, she would stalk criminals in dark corners where no one would see them.
+Then, she'd strike.
+Her modus operandi is constant.
+First, tranquilize the targets from afar with a blowgun so they can't fight back.
+Then, drill straight into their leg bone with an IO needle and inject them with sedatives, so they fall into a deep sleep.
+Third, carve open their chest to extract their organs, especially their still-beating heart.
+If she can't help it, she'll eat right then and there.
+Lastly, take a limb to cook at home.
+The guilt eats away at her,  b
 # Dangers
 ### Susan Rashad
 Mortician and Athlete